Phosphatidylethanolamine and Related Lipids

 Phosphatidylethanol has little in common with phosphatidylethanolamine other than the obvious structural similarity.
 It is formed slowly in cell membranes, especially erythrocytes, by a transphosphatidylation reaction from phosphatidylcholine in the presence of ethanol and catalysed by the enzyme phospholipase D. As it has a long half-life in serum relative to alcohol per se, it is a useful biochemical marker for alcohol abuse; chronic alcoholics have very much higher levels in the blood than healthy subjects who consume alcohol in moderation.
 While it is usually considered to be physiologically inert, there are suggestions that it may have a beneficial role in ethanol tolerance but a harmful one for colon cancer.

-Analysis of phosphatidylethanolamine and related lipids present no particular problems.
+Analysis of phosphatidylethanolamine and related lipids presents no particular problems.
 They are readily isolated by thin-layer or high-performance liquid chromatography methods for further analysis.
 Modern mass spectrometric methods are being used increasingly for the purpose.

 - Annibal, A., Riemer, T., Jovanovic, O., Westphal, D., Griesser, E., Pohl, E.E., Schiller, J., Hoffmann, R. and Fedorova, M. Structural, biological and biophysical properties of glycated and glycoxidized phosphatidylethanolamines.
 Free Rad.
 Biol.
 Med., 95, 293-307 (2016); DOI.